Introduction to the English legal system :

 – The first exception that is foreseen in this case is when court and counter to conflict decisions of its own.
 Two conflicting decisions and the court have to select one decision and so have to depart from the other one. .

-– The second exceptionarises when the HL of the SC makes a subsequent decision which is inconsistent with a decision of the court of appeal.
+– The second exceptionarises when the House of Lords of the SC makes a subsequent decision which is inconsistent with a decision of the court of appeal.
 It’s not really a conflict but an inconsistency between 2 decisions.
 This is inconsistency should be solved since both decisions should not stand a long time.

 – Third exception:whether the court decision may should be not be bound by a previous decision which was given per incuriam.
 They missed a precedent of a statute law was applicable.
 We should not let this thankful decision be comparers for the court.